-4.6.
+3.6.
 Public-Private Collaboration

 The ETP 'Food for Life' proposes to establish a public-private collaboration programme.
-The programme will aim to enable, encourage and empower every consumer in the EU to attain
+The programme will aim to enable, encourage and empower every consumer in the EU to attain safe affordable healthy sustainable

 DIET 2030